ctrf-io/newman-reporter-ctrf-json/README.md

 ## What is CTRF?

-A JSON test report schema that is the same structure, no matter which testing tool is used.
-It's created to provide consistent test reporting agnostic of specific programming languages or testing frameworks.
-Where many testing frameworks exist, each generating JSON reports in their own way, CTRF provides a standardised schema helping you generate the same report anywhere.
+CTRF is a universal JSON test report schema that addresses the lack of a standardized format for JSON test reports.

+**Consistency Across Tools:** Different testing tools and frameworks often produce reports in varied formats.
+CTRF ensures a uniform structure, making it easier to understand and compare reports, regardless of the testing tool used.

+**Language and Framework Agnostic:** It provides a universal reporting schema that works seamlessly with any programming language and testing framework.

+**Facilitates Better Analysis:** With a standardized format, programatically analyzing test outcomes across multiple platforms becomes more straightforward.

 ```json
 {